miya-w/CheatSheet--AWS-CertifiedCloudPractitioner/README.md

 - Alerting: Set up alarms based on thresholds (e.g., CPU utilization above 80%) to notify you or trigger automated responses like scaling or restarting an instance.
 - Log Analysis: Collect and analyze log files from applications, infrastructure, or AWS services like Lambda, API Gateway, or EC2.

+test-4-Question 61
+Which AWS service can be used to set up billing alarms to monitor estimated charges on your AWS account?
+- AWS Cost Explorer
+- AWS CloudTrail
+- AWS Organizations
+- Amazon CloudWatch

+Ans: Amazon CloudWatch
+Amazon **CloudWatch allows you to create billing alarms based on estimated charges**, helping you monitor your AWS usage costs.
+By setting up a billing alarm, you can receive notifications when your estimated charges exceed a specified threshold.
+Other services listed, like AWS Cost Explorer, help with cost analysis, but only CloudWatch provides the billing alarm functionality.

 [Back to the top](#table-of-contents)

 # Amazon VPC
 ### amazon-vpc